Back

 And it's only a short train journey from Seoul station.

-From there, you can take a few buses to get to Paldalmun Gate, close to the ticket office of the fortress.
+From there, you can take a few buses to get to Paldalmun Gate, which is close to the ticket office of the fortress.

 You can use the same travel card you use in Seoul, which is very convenient.